BoD/android-contentprovider-generator/README.md

 }
 ```

-A more complete example is available in the `etc/sample` folder.
+A more comprehensive example is available in the `etc/sample` folder.

 ### The `header.txt` file (optional)